Preparing to Teach

-Team-based learning (TBL) is a structured form of small-group learning that emphasizes student preparation out of class and application of knowledge in class.
+Team-based learning (TBL) is a structured form of small-group learning that emphasizes student preparation out of class and the application of knowledge in class.

-Group work used in TBL encourages deep engagement with content through active and social learning, and fosters personal accountability and student ownership of their learning.
+Group work used in TBL encourages deep engagement with content through active and social learning and fosters personal accountability and student ownership of their learning.
 Group assignments and activities allow students to develop and refine their collaboration skills while applying acquired knowledge to a given problem or situation.